 In order to keep pace with these alternatives Mercedes gave its C-Class a light facelift for 2018.
 It included a slightly revised look thanks to new bumpers, as well as an overhauled infotainment system.

-The latter ditches the old model’s 8.4-inch display in favour of a sharper 10.25-inch item and an optional 12.3-inch screen that replaces conventional analogue dials.
-Together, these help the new Mercedes C-Class looks every bit as modern inside as the likes of the smart Audi A4.
+Gone is the old 8.4-inch display in favour of a sharper 10.25-inch item and an optional 12.3-inch screen that swaps the car’s analogue dials for digital ones.
+The result is a cabin that looks every bit as slick as the brilliant Audi A4.

-Spend more time pottering around town?
-Go for the C200 petrol instead.
-This uses a fairly modest 1.5-litre four-cylinder engine but comes with a built-in electric motor to boost fuel economy and performance.
-There’s also a pair of faster C300 and AMG C43 petrol performance models if you fancy something faster – the latter will sprint from 0-62mph in just 4.7 seconds thanks to its 390hp V6.
+If you spend more time heading in and out of town then we’d go for the C200 petrol instead.
+Ok, so it only packs a 1.5-litre four-cylinder engine but its built-in electric motor boosts fuel economy and performance.
+If you want more performance then there’s always the C300 and AMG C43 models.
+The 43, in particular, will sprint from 0-62mph in just 4.7 seconds thanks to its 390hp V6.

-Whichever model you pick, you get a nine-speed automatic gearbox as standard and plenty of safety features designed to prevent avoidable collisions.
-Automatic emergency braking comes as standard on all models, and you can get an upgraded driver assistance package that’ll brake, accelerate and even steer for you on motorways for short periods.
+All Mercedes C-Class models get a nine-speed automatic gearbox as standard and plenty of safety features designed to prevent avoidable collisions.
+Automatic emergency braking comes as standard, while Mercedes’ optional Driver Assistance Package allows the car to brake, accelerate and even steer for you on motorways for short periods.

 You can read more in-depth info on the Mercedes C-Class in the interior, practicality, driving and specifications sections of our review over the following pages.
 You can also see how much you could save by comparing Mercedes C-Class deals.